sgrtao3/Convolutional-Loss-Functions-in-Deep-Learning/README.md

 * Notebook 1 (1D_method1.ipynb)

 This notebook contains a way of calculating 1D adaptive loss function with Wiener filter without using torch.roll.
-Note that this notebook is set up to be ran on Google Colab with GPU.
+Note that this notebook is set up to be run on Google Colab with GPU.

 * Notebook 2 (1D_method2.ipynb)

 This notebook contains another way of claculating 1D adaptive loss function with Wiener filter using torch.roll.
-Note that this notebook is set up to be ran on Google Colab with GPU.
+Note that this notebook is set up to be run on Google Colab with GPU.

 * Notebook 3 (2D.ipynb)

 This notebook contains a way of calculating 2D adaptive loss function with Wiener filter.
-Note that this notebook is set up to be ran on Google Colab with GPU.
+Note that this notebook is set up to be run on Google Colab with GPU.

 * Notebook 4 (Test.ipynb)